beNative/docforge/TECHNICAL_MANUAL.md

 1. Run `npm version <new-version> --no-git-tag-version` to bump the version in both `package.json` and `package-lock.json` without creating a Git tag.
 2. Review and update the Markdown documentation (README, manuals, version logs) so the release notes accurately describe the changes.
 3. Execute `npm run publish` to package the application and upload the release artifacts to GitHub.

+### Application Icon Pipeline

+-   The canonical icon artwork lives at `assets/icon.svg`.
+During `npm run build` (and thus during `npm run package`/`npm run publish`), the `scripts/prepare-icons.mjs` script validates the SVG and, if valid, generates the required `icon.icns`, `icon.ico`, and `icon.png` files in the `assets/` directory using `icon-gen`.
+-   If the SVG is missing or invalid, the script logs a warning and leaves the existing binary icon assets untouched so packaging can proceed with the previous icons.
+-   To regenerate icons without running a full build, execute `npm run prepare:icons`.